Toowoomba railway station: Yard structures

 The station environment also contains intact structures associated with former railway operations.

-The Porter's Shed and Guard's Hut (1908-1915) are located to the south of the main station buildings.
-These modest weatherboard buildings are connected by a battened store, and have pitched corrugated iron roofs with awnings supported on timber brackets.
+The Porter's Shed and Guard's Hut (1908–1915) (used by Aurizon and Watco Australia) are located to the south of the main station buildings.
+These modest weatherboard buildings are connected by a battened store and have pitched corrugated iron roofs with awnings supported on timber brackets.

 Cabin B is a weatherboard clad room adjoining the main entry to the platform which contains intact safeworking and interlocking equipment - comprising several steel levers, a yard diagram, and electrical staff equipment with shaped red painted steel and brass encasing mounted on a concrete pedestal.

 Located within the railway yard, The Goods Shed (1896) is a long rectangular building with substantial timber trusses and bracketed central columns.
-It is clad in corrugated iron, and has a pitched roof with bracketed eaves and a raised central roof light.
+It is clad in corrugated iron and has a pitched roof with bracketed eaves and a raised central roof light.
 It also has timber platforms supported on large cut logs.

 Also located within the railway yard is the Westinghouse Brake Examination Pit and shelter.
 It comprises a modest corrugated iron building with a barrel vaulted corrugated iron roof covering a long rectangular brick-lined pit.
 The building contains boards detailing brake examination schedules, and a workbench.

-Other yard structures include Signal Cabin A, a water crane and a wagon weighbridge.
+Other yard structures include Signal Cabin A (taken out of service by Queensland Rail in mid-1993), a water crane and a wagon weighbridge.
 Signal Cabin A is a two-storeyed chamferboard-clad building with pitched corrugated iron roofs, a cantilevered timber catwalk overlooking the railway at first floor level.
 The building contains intact but disconnected mechanical signalling equipment.
 The first floor contains a large frame of colour-coded mechanical steel signalling levers, timber and brass track indicators, and a yard diagram.
 The Water Crane comprises a cast iron hollow tube surmounted by a rotating cast iron feeder arm with valve controls and a canvas tube attached, mounted on a concrete pedestal and adjacent to a concrete drain.
 The Wagon Weighbridge comprises a large steel scale housed in chamferboard-clad building with a pitched corrugated iron roof, and a large metal balance plate.

 The station also has two WWII air raid shelters: a brick and concrete shelter adjacent to the front entry stairs on Railway Street, and a smaller concrete shelter located on the northern platform near the honour board, which was designed for the use of QR employees.